near/docs/docs/develop/contracts/sandbox.md

 ```

 7. Now we can go back to the test file and rerun the test with the new state.
-   Comment these two lines which create accounts and deploy contract, because they're already created in the first test:
+   Comment out the following lines of code which create accounts and deploy the contract.
+We can do this because they're already created in the first test:

 ```javascript
 // await masterAccount.createAccount(